ssfsx17/ffpnp/readable.md

 |         | E: 3 in one row | Target H: 2     |
 |         |                 | Effect H/V: 2/2 |

+Potency: 50

 Projects your attack into the area.
-After-Armor Damage is halved.
 Also attempts to cause [Stop](#status-stop) at half P-Acc.

 #### Paladin 20